VNG-Realisatie/nlx/pki/README.md

 ## Introduction

 pki-nlx describes the PKI that is used for NLX components.
 The PKI is setup using [cfssl](https://github.com/cloudflare/cfssl).
-This document currently describes the initial version of the pki-nlx, which is not at all intended to be final and supersecure.
+This document currently describes the initial version of the pki-nlx, which is not at all intended to be final or super secure.
 The main goal is to have a prod and preprod environment that developers can use, and to discover what features pki-nlx should provide.
 This means that **future pki-nlx iterations will break the current iteration.**

 ### Create a veracrypt container